How to stay productive when working from airports, cafés and hotels

-Because you can work from anywhere it doesn’t mean you have to work from anywhere.
-But there are times when you need to work on-the-go or wherever you are at that moment.
+Because you can work from anywhere, it doesn’t mean you have to work from anywhere.
+However, there are times when you need to work on-the-go or wherever you are at that moment.
 Apart from your home and coworking offices, you have options to work from public spaces.
 Airports, hotels, cafés, beaches, libraries and other public areas that are not designed for work but they can be suitable for work if needed.
 I tried to summarise my tips on these spaces here, so run them through.

 Upgrade when it is possible.
-These public spaces are inexpensive anyway and they are easily upgradeable so you can receive a better service.
+These public spaces are inexpensive anyway, and they are easily upgradeable so you can receive a better service.
 At the airports, go to the business lounge at all costs.
 The Internet is much more reliable there.
-At the hotel room, check which room has the best coverage, sometimes it’s not even through the whole hotel, and ask for an upgrade on the service.
+At the hotel room, check which place has the best coverage, sometimes it’s not even through the whole hotel, and ask for an upgrade on the service.
 Go to high-end cafés if you can, they have a more reliable internet connection.
 At the library, check the private reading rooms with secluded spaces.

 Have a headphone.
 Most of these spaces are super-noisy, and you want to do some work.
 You need a noise-canceling headset or mic as well if you're going to do some calls on the go too.